anahitaafsh/T20/README.md

 # Maternal Health (T20 Project)

 ## Introduction
 Through the Web application, we aim to help pregnant women track their maternal health and predict potential risk based on age, blood pressure, blood glucose and heart rate using a pre-trained classification machine learning model.
-The data is collected through both IoT device and user inputs.
-Dashboard is displayed for users to monitor the trend of their daily maternal health information and predicted risk level.
-Alerts are sent to users (through email/SMS) once abnormal measurement is detected.
+The user data is collected through both IoT device and inputs prompted through the app UI.
+Dashboard is displayed for users to monitor the trend of their maternal health metircs and predicted risk level on a daily basis.
+Alerts are sent to users (through SMS) once abnormal metric is detected.

 ## Architecture Overview
 TBD

 ## Project Plan
 ### Objectives
-* Build supervised Machine Learning models to predict maternal risk for users, on the maternal health dataset
+* Build supervised Machine Learning models to predict maternal risk for users, on the existing dataset
-* Deploy the optimal model based on the Precision/Recall rates of the training results to new data from input/IoT
-* Build the anomaly detection model on the maternal health dataset
+* Build an anomaly detection model on the maternal health dataset
+* Select and validate the optimal models based on the Precision/Recall rates
-* Deploy the anomaly detection model on new data from input/IoT and configure alert trigger in the App
+* Deploy the optimal models to new data from input/IoT
+* Configure the trigger in the App to send alert SMS
 * Connect IoT device to Azure IoT Central
 * Configure data storage for different components
 * Configure Azure Action Directory for the app and other security components

 ### About the data
 * [Maternal Health Risk Dataset](https://www.kaggle.com/datasets/csafrit2/maternal-health-risk-data) (hosted on Kaggle) contains information of age, systolic blood pressure, diastolic blood pressure, blood glucose, heartrate and risk level from 1014 women.
-* The data is collected from different hospitals and clinics.
+The data is collected from different hospitals and clinics.
 Risk level is classified by the experts.
+* Data from users for prediction and trend analysis is collected on a daily basis through IoT devices and user inputs through the App

 ### Modeling techniques